 Sean Mason

-Sean Mason discussed the integration of SAML and DUO authentication at the University of Waterloo, sharing experiences and capabilities of these systems in enhancing authentication assurance.
+Sean Mason co-presented on the integration of SAML and DUO Authentication, discussing the capabilities and integration experiences of these systems at the university.

 Sergey Bobkin